Teddy Park

-Teddy Park (born Park Hong-jun on September 14, 1978), is a Korean–American rapper, songwriter, and record producer.
+Teddy Park (born Park Hong-jun; September 14, 1978) is a Korean–American rapper, songwriter, and record producer.
 Born in Seoul, South Korea, Park moved to the United States with his family as a young child.
 When he was 17 years old, Park and his friend Danny flew to South Korea during summer vacation to audition for YG Entertainment.
 Both were signed immediately, and after finishing high school in the States, moved to Korea to pursue music.

 In 1998, Park debuted in the hip hop group 1TYM with his friend Danny, Jinhwan, and Baekyoung.
 Together, the group recorded five studio albums with Park as their primary songwriter and producer.
 After his performing career with 1TYM ended in January 2006, Park became an in-house producer for YG Entertainment and co-founded The Black Label in 2016.
-He has produced and written songs for YG artists such as Jinusean, Seven, Big Bang, 2NE1, Lee Hi, Blackpink and Jeon Somi, as well as Uhm Jung-hwa and Sunmi.
+He has co-produced and co-written songs for YG artists such as Jinusean, Seven, Big Bang, 2NE1, Lee Hi, Blackpink, and Jeon Somi, as well as Uhm Jung-hwa and Sunmi.